 Broadway Diner, for divine spareribs

-A few minutes' walk from the Hampton Inn Baltimore hotel is Broadway Diner (location here), a very well-reviewed restaurant!
-It's a real old-skool American diner with a mini-radio/record player at every table that you can throw coins into, but unfortunately they had the ones taped up, too bad!
+Located a few minutes' walk from both hotels Broadway Dinner (location here), a very well-reviewed restaurant.
+It is a real old-school American diner with a mini radio/record player at each table where you can throw coins.

-After looking at the mega-sized menu, Malou opted for the Tacos and I went for the Baby Back Spare Ribs and wow, they were truly divine.
+After looking at the enormous menu for a long time, Malou chose the Tacos and I went for the Baby-back spare ribs and wow, they were truly divine.

 When will you know if spare ribs or in this case baby back ribs are cooked to perfection?
 When the meat just falls off the bone as soon as you grab it!
 And that was certainly the case here, yum!